 At the end of this unit, candidates should be able to demonstrate an understanding of aviation and space insurance and related issues.

 Assumed knowledge

-It is assumed that the candidate already has the knowledge of the fundamental principles of insurance as covered in IF1 Insurance, legal and regulatory and Mo5/Po5 Insurance law or equivalent examinations.
+It is assumed that the candidate already has knowledge of the fundamental principles of insurance as covered in IF1 Insurance, legal and regulatory or equivalent examinations.